superkojiman/jekyll-now/_posts/2016-09-04-necromancer-hacking-challenge.md

 0x08048a37    1 1024         sym.chantToBreakSpell
 ```

 The function chantToBreakSpell() wasn't being called anywhere.
 I couldn't find any strings, because they were all encoded, but could be decoded using the unhide() function.
 So when a string had to be printed, it would call myPrintf(), which in turn would call unhide() to print the string, and then encode it again with the hide() function right before exiting myPrintf().
 The trick seemed to be to redirect execution of the program to chantToBreakSpell().
 There are several ways to do this.
-What I did was to break at the return instruction at the end of main() in gdb, and then modify $esp to point to  chantToBreakSpell() so main() would return to it.
+What I did was to break at the return instruction at the end of main() in gdb, and then modify ESP to point to  chantToBreakSpell() so main() would return to it.

 Once there, I set a breakpoint at the call to unhide() in myPrintf():